Filing a Claim

 As the plaintiff, you begin the process by contacting the court administrator’s office in the county where you are filing the claim.
-(The phone numbers of the conciliation courts in several Minnesota counties are located on pages 12 and 13 of this brochure.)
+(The phone numbers of the conciliation courts in most Minnesota counties are located in the Resources Section.)
 You will be charged a filing fee and law library fee.
-The total fees vary by county, but are generally between $65 and $75.
+The total fees vary by county, but are generally between $70 and $80.

 Completing the Complaint Form

 You will be required to fill out a uniform conciliation court form.
 If you ask, a person from the court administrator’s office will help you complete the form.
 A sample Statement of Claims and Summons form is available here.